PeakBirch Logic Inc.: PeakBirch Logic Announces Grant of Options and Restricted Share Units

 PeakBirch is a multi-brand management company providing services & related products to the cannabis industry that believes its strong focus on and investment in marketing, brand, education to help customers make sound purchasing decision, strategic brand partnerships, and a delivery software technology will create a business with the potential to generate a significant and sustained return on invested capital over the long-term.

-Information on the Company and its many products can be accessed at PeakBirch.com.
+Information on the Company and its many products can be accessed at PeakBirch.com and ShroomMart.com.

 Neither the Canadian Securities Exchange nor its regulations services provider have reviewed or accept responsibility for the adequacy or accuracy of this release.